Property valuation

 The issue date is located in the top right hand corner of your Rate Notice above the property ID

-To make an objection you can either:
+To make an objection:

-You will still need to pay your rate instalment
+You will still need to pay your rate instalment.

 You are still required to pay the rate instalment/s by the due date/s, even if you have lodged a formal valuation objection.